 Participants can manage for climate change by following CFSSU flexibility provided to mitigate the risks identified by climate change.
 Climate models predict increases in temperature in NE BC.
-Summer and annual precipitation is also predicted to increase slightly, but because of large increases in temperature summer and annual drought index
+Summer and annual precipitation is also predicted to increase slightly, but because of large increases in temperature summer and annual drought index will increase.
+In addition, a general increase in extremes of all sorts (wind, cold, winter warm events, drought, etc.) are predicted.

 The impacts to existing forests that may arise from these types of events include altered tree phenology combined with increased susceptibility to damage from weather events, existing and new pests.

 MFLNRO provenance tests suggest that climate change could result in reduced growth, increased stem form defects and increased damage due to pests.